icinganalysis/icinganalysis.github.io/content/NACA-TN-2904.md

 the flight speed is 200 miles per hour and the actual volume-median droplet diameter in the cloud is 30 microns.

-##Discussion
+## Discussion

 The online pdf available for this publication is one of the best reproductions in the NACA series, with clear graphics.
-The 22 by 17 inch version of cylinder water catch efficiency vs K in Figure 6 is beautiful, and this on-line format cannot do full justice to it (go download the pdf and view it on a large screen).
+The 22 by 17 inch version of cylinder water catch efficiency vs K in Figure 6 is beautiful, and this online format cannot do full justice to it (go download the pdf and view it on a large screen).
 And if you can ever view the original print it is even better.

 ![Cylinder collection efficiency Figure 6 of NACA-TN-2904](images/naca-tn-2904/Figure6.png)

-###Detailed water drop impingement analysis
+### Detailed water drop impingement analysis

 A differential analyzer was used to calculate the water drop trajectories.
 Appendix A of NACA-TN-2904 provides much detail.